 Students will be issued with a same-day after-school detention.
 Pastoral and/or support colleagues will make parental contact via text message or phone call when a same-day detention has been issued and will take appropriate steps to safeguard students if they are to remain behind at the end of the day.
-The detention will last for 30 minutes or 1 hour depending on why the detention has been issued.
-Typically, after-school detentions will be used where: a student disrupts a lesson; a student behaves inappropriately around school; does not turn up for a lunchtime detention; a student is placed in the removal room; a student is very late to school or a lesson.
+The detention will last for 30 minutes or 1 hour depending on why the detention has been issued (the 1 hour upscaled detention will be held with the SLT team).
+Typically, after-school detentions will be used where: a student disrupts a lesson; a student behaves inappropriately around school; does not turn up for a lunchtime detention; a student is placed in the removal room; a student is late to school or a lesson.
 The aforementioned examples are a non-exhaustive outline of why same day after school detentions might be used.
 It is the academy's expectation that parents support the academy in the issuing of same day detentions.
 In the first instance, if there is a clear safeguarding issue (for example if the student has to pick up a younger sibling) the academy will broker the re-booking of a detention for the following day.
-However, further instances (beyond a student's first detention) would result in the academy requiring a student to attend the same day and failure to do so would result in a Steam Room the following day.
+However, further instances (beyond a student's first detention) would result in the academy requiring a student to attend the same day and failure to do so would result in a Reflection Room the following day.